METS-Programme/ugandaemr-usermanual/patient_data_exchange/setup-sync-to-shr.md

     3. Adding or changing the dhis2 uuid and the Facility Name.

-    3. Start the CBS Sync FHIR Records To SH.

 ###Setting up the URL
 In order to setup the URL, follow the steps below